 Frequently asked questions for Losartan

-Yes, the use of Losartan can make you feel dizzy.
-This may occur when you suddenly get up from lying or sitting position.
+Q. Can I feel dizzy after taking Losartan?Yes, the use of Losartan can make you feel dizzy.
+This may occur when you suddenly get up from a lying or sitting position.
 To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.

 Q. Is Losartan a good blood pressure medicine?Losartan is used by many people for reducing blood pressure levels.
 This medicine generally has very few side effects.
 In addition to lowering blood pressure, it also protects kidney function in high blood pressure patients having diabetes and impaired kidney function (diabetic nephropathy).
 It is also used to treat chronic heart failure when treatment with other medicines fails to prove effective.
 It also helps to decrease the risk of stroke in patients who are hypertensive and have thicker left ventricle (heart chamber).